 On this day in 1777, American militia win the Battle of Millstone.
-The engagement followed immediately in the wake of George Washington’s unexpected victories at Trenton and Princeton.
+The engagement came soon after George Washington’s unexpected victories at Trenton and Princeton.

 These efforts paid off.
 One Hessian commander wrote that “it is a bitter task to obtain the necessary forage, for the rebels keep a sharp watch on our foraging.
 From four to five English miles from here they have left nothing more on the farms that can be delivered to us.”